shreysudan/ReactComponentLazyLoader/README.md

-# [WIP] React Component Lazy Loader
+# React Component Lazy Loader

 A simple React component, which lazily loads it's children based on viewport visibility.
-Uses [Intersection Observer API](https://developer.mozilla.org/en-US/docs/Web/API/Intersection_Observer_API) for increased performance, if browser supports it, otherwise fallbacks to an event based visibility check system to check for position of component with respect to viewport.
+Uses [Intersection Observer API](https://developer.mozilla.org/en-US/docs/Web/API/Intersection_Observer_API) for increased performance, if browser supports it, otherwise fallbacks to an event based system to check for position of component with respect to viewport.

-Handles both horizontal as well as vertical LazyLoading of elements.
+Handles both vertical as well as horizontal LazyLoading of elements.